vakilkunal/MH-Tools/README.md

 Bookmarklet | Functionality
 :--: | --
 CRE | Automatically fills in the Catch Rate Estimator with your location, sublocation, cheese, charm, weapon, base, charm, and more
-Setup | Gradually loads your owned weapons, bases, and charms into Best Setup by passing them in via URL over multiple redirects
-Analyzer | Gradually loads in your entire Marketplace transaction history via URL over multiple redirects Map | Automatically fills in the Map Solver's mouse name `textarea` with all of the remaining uncaught mice on your Active Map
+Setup | Automatically loads your owned weapons, bases, and charms into Best Setup Analyzer | Gradually loads in your entire Marketplace transaction history via URL over multiple redirects Map | Automatically fills in the Map Solver's mouse name `textarea` with all of the remaining uncaught mice on your Active Map
-Crown | Automatically fills in the Crown Solver's `textarea` with the 30 Bronze mice on your 'King's Crowns' page that are closest to reaching Silver status (100 catches).
-The rest of the Bronze mice are copied to your clipboard for pasting if desired (this may or may not work depending on your browser)
+Crown | Automatically fills in the Crown Solver's `textarea` with the 50 Bronze Crown mice on your 'King's Crowns' page that are closest to reaching Silver status (100 catches).
+Note that favorited Bronze mice will be included regardless of catches.
-Crafting | Generates a pop-up dialog that contains a `textarea` with your crafting materials data to be copied Loader | Generates a pop-up dialog that gives you access to the latest versions of each bookmarklet
+Crafting | Automatically loads your 'Crafting Table' materials into Crafting Wizard Loader | Generates a pop-up dialog that gives you access to the latest versions of each bookmarklet

 <div align="right"><a href="#book-table-of-contents">Top</a></div>